giampaolo/pyftpdlib/docs/api.rst

       gracefully exits after cleaning up resources.
 Also, logs server start and stop.

-    - (int) num_processes: pre-fork a certain number of child processes before starting.
+    - (int) worker_processes: pre-fork a certain number of child processes before starting.
 See: :ref:`pre-fork-model`.
       Each child process will keep using a 1-thread, async concurrency model, handling multiple concurrent connections.